 Please join us to plan stormwater education, outreach, and public involvement programs for Sumter County.
 All meetings are open to the public, so if water quality is important to you, we welcome your input.
-Click here to read the minutes from the January 2013 meeting.
+Meetings are held quarterly (January, April, July and October).
+Click here to read the minutes from previous meetings.

 Interested in a presentation on Stormwater Pollution Prevention for your organization?

 We offer educational programs for children, adults, and technical audiences, including schools, scout troops, homeowners associations, garden clubs, and water quality interest groups.
 There is no charge for programs.
 If you are interested, please call Mary Caflisch at 803-865-1216 ext.
 122, or send an email to email@example.com